ujjawal808/Leetcode/README.md

 </div>

-> 🔄 **Live statistics:** The card above is dynamically generated from my LeetCode profile instead of using manually hard-coded numbers.
+> 🔄 **Live statistics:** The card above is dynamically generated from my LeetCode profile rather than using manually hard-coded Easy, Medium, Hard, and Total values.
 >
-> This means my solved count, Easy/Medium/Hard breakdown, ranking, and other available statistics can update as my LeetCode profile changes.
+> 📌 The exact current solved count should be taken from the live card above.

 ---